Fast computation of distance-generalized cores using sampling: Abstract

 \section{Abstract}

-Core decomposition is a classic technique for discovering densely connected regions in a graph with large range of applications.
+{ Core decomposition is a classic technique for discovering densely connected regions in a graph with large range of applications.
 Formally, a $k$-core is a maximal subgraph where each vertex has at least $k$ neighbors.
 A natural extension of a $k$-core is a $(k, h)$-core, where each node must have at least $k$ nodes that can be reached with a path of length $h$.
 The downside in using $(k, h)$-core decomposition is the significant increase in the computational complexity: whereas the standard core decomposition can be done in $\bigO{m}$ time, the generalization can require $\bigO{n^2m}$ time, where $n$ and $m$ are the number of nodes and edges in the given graph.

 In this paper we propose a randomized algorithm that produces an $\epsilon$-approximation of $(k, h)$ core decomposition with a probability of $1 - \delta$ in $\bigO{\epsilon^{-2} hm (\log^2 n - \log \delta)}$ time.
 The approximation is based on sampling the neighborhoods of nodes, and we use Chernoff bound to prove the approximation guarantee.
-We demonstrate empirically that approximating the decomposition complements the exact computation: computing the approximation is significantly faster than computing the exact solution for the networks where computing the exact solution is slow.
+We also study distance-generalized dense subgraphs, show that the problem is \np-hard, provide an algorithm for discovering such graphs with approximate core decompositions, and provide theoretical guarantees for the quality of the discovered subgraphs.
+We demonstrate empirically that approximating the decomposition complements the exact computation: computing the approximation is significantly faster than computing the exact solution for the networks where computing the exact solution is slow.}